practicalcomputerscience/MicrobenchmarkGPHLlanguages/70 - portability from Linux to Linux/README.md

 <br/>

-## Other omissions from above list
+## Other omissions from the top list

 - Chapel is a difficult case: [On compiler switches, portability and linking in Chapel](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Chapel#on-compiler-switches-portability-and-linking-in-chapel)
 - [COBOL](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/COBOL#cobol), here GnuCOBOL, which needs at least one language specific shared library being installed, that is _libcob.so.4_, and then some more shared libraries